ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Experiments

-\cref{fig:LAPO-10_Antmaze} presents the performance of E2O-LAPO and baseline methods during the online fine-tuning phase.
+Fig.~\ref{fig:LAPO-10_Antmaze} presents the performance of ENOTO-LAPO and baseline methods during the online fine-tuning phase.
 First, LAPO demonstrates better offline performance than IQL, providing a higher starting point for the online phase, especially in the umaze and medium maze environments where it almost reaches the performance ceiling.
 In the online stage, IQL shows slower asymptotic performance due to offline policy constraints.
 Building upon IQL, PEX enhances the degree of exploration by incorporating additional new policies trained from scratch, but the strong randomness of these policies in the early online stage causes performance drop.
 Note that although both IQL and PEX share the same starting point, PEX exhibits more severe performance drop on most tasks.
-By employing our proposed E2O framework, we demonstrate that E2O-LAPO can not only enhance the offline performance, but also facilitate stable and rapid performance improvement while maintaining the offline performance without degradation.
+Regarding the Cal-QL algorithm, akin to the outcomes portrayed in the original paper, it demonstrates robust performance in the Antmaze environment, outperforming significantly its MuJoCo counterparts.
+Notably, it exhibits superior stability and learning efficiency compared to the two baseline methods, IQL and PEX.
+For our proposed ENOTO framework, we demonstrate that ENOTO-LAPO can not only enhance the offline performance, but also facilitate stable and rapid performance improvement while maintaining the offline performance without degradation.
 This approach enables the offline agent to quickly adapt to the real-world environment, providing efficient and effective online fine-tuning.
-Additionally, we directly leverage LAPO with two Q networks for offline-to-online training and use the comparison with our E2O-LAPO method to further verify the effectiveness of our E2O framework.
-The results including some ablation studies can be found in Appendix \ref{app:add_results}.
+Additionally, we directly leverage LAPO with two Q networks for offline-to-online training and use the comparison with our ENOTO-LAPO method to further verify the effectiveness of our ENOTO framework.
+The results including some ablation studies can be found in the appendix.